deev1207/nodejs-basics/README.md

 </div>

 ## Q. What is the difference between process.nextTick() and setImmediate()?

+process.nextTick and setImmediate are both mechanisms in Node.js for scheduling a function to be executed in the next iteration of the event loop, but there are some differences between them.

+Timing:

+process.nextTick: The callback provided to process.nextTick is executed on the same phase of the event loop, just before the event loop continues or advances to the next iteration.
+It allows you to execute a callback immediately after the current operation completes but before the event loop moves on.
+setImmediate: The callback provided to setImmediate is executed in the next iteration of the event loop but in a different phase than process.nextTick.
+It is executed just before I/O events are triggered.
+Priority:

+process.nextTick: Callbacks scheduled with process.nextTick have a higher priority than those scheduled with setImmediate.
+This means that they will be executed before setImmediate callbacks.
+setImmediate: Callbacks scheduled with setImmediate are executed in a later phase of the event loop, giving I/O events a chance to execute first.
 In Node.js, `process.nextTick()` and `setImmediate()` are both used to schedule the execution of a callback function in the next iteration of the event loop.
 However, there are some key differences between the two:

-### `process.nextTick()`

-1. **Timing:**
-   - The callback registered with `process.nextTick()` will be executed in the current event loop cycle, right after the current operation completes and before the event loop moves to the next cycle.
-   - It allows you to execute a callback before the event loop continues with its normal flow.

-2. **Priority:**
-   - `process.nextTick()` callbacks have a higher priority than other callbacks scheduled by setTimeout or setImmediate.

-3. **Recursion:**
-   - If you have a lot of callbacks registered with `process.nextTick()`, they can create a deep recursion and potentially block the event loop.
-It's important to use `process.nextTick()` judiciously to avoid performance issues.

-### `setImmediate()`

-1. **Timing:**
-   - The callback registered with `setImmediate()` will be executed in the next iteration of the event loop, but after the I/O events.
-It's typically used to execute a callback at the beginning of the next event loop cycle.

-2. **Priority:**
-   - `setImmediate()` callbacks have a lower priority than `process.nextTick()` callbacks.

-3. **Blocking:**
-   - Since `setImmediate()` callbacks are executed after I/O events, they are less likely to be blocked by long-running CPU-bound tasks.

 ### Example: